-How to better take action from podcasts?
+How to better take action from inspiration?

 When Your To-Do list is Longer than Your Christmas List…